 Professional Review Writing

-Students in this course develop strategies to improve documents and to clearly express their plans for revisions orally and in writing.
-Along the way, they will acquire an interest in and appreciation for the conventions of English grammar, punctuation, and usage.
-Students work on the fundamentals of effective writing, organization, and design in order to develop the language and proficiencies necessary to edit technical documents, which include forms, manuals, policy handbooks, websites, and other texts used in organizations, and to argue successfully for the changes they make or recommend.
-Projects prompt students to edit documents comprehensively, addressing everything from the sentences to the overall structure and visual design.
+Students in this course develop strategies to improve documents and to clearly express plans for revisions orally and in writing.
+In the process, they will acquire an interest in and appreciation for the conventions of English grammar, punctuation, and usage.
+Students work on the fundamentals of effective writing, organization, and design in order to develop the proficiencies necessary to edit technical documents, which include forms, manuals, policy handbooks, and websites, and to argue successfully for the changes they make or recommend.
+Projects prompt students to edit documents comprehensively, addressing everything from the clarity of sentences to the overall structure and visual design.

 Writing for Business

-Why Writing for Business?
-Do you want, my sixty second or six-volume answer?
+Why enroll in Writing for Business?
+What do you want, my sixty second or six-volume answer?
 You’re right—it depends on how much and what you want to know.
 Writing for Business is precisely about finding how much your audience in workplace wants and how they want it.
 It is less about what you know and want to tell and more about what someone else wants to hear.
 In this sense, the course marks a transition from academic to professional/workplace writing in four major ways:

 - Action-oriented: writing that influences actions in your audience

 - Collaborative: writing situations will invite you to work in groups to meet real-life workplace challenges